-In general, the sources of drinking water, both tap and bottled, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+In general, the sources of drinking water, both tap and bottled, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animal or human activities.
 Contaminants that may be present in source water include microbial contaminants, inorganic contaminants, pesticides and herbicides, organic chemical contaminants, and radioactive contaminants.
 To ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the number of certain contaminants in water provided by public systems.
 The State Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Our source waters are Lake Erie and the Niagara River.
 The ECWA's Sturgeon Point Treatment Plant in the Town of Evans draws water from Lake Erie to supply the southern area of Erie County and some communities in Chautauqua and Cattaraugus Counties.
-The Van de Water Treatment Plant in the Town of Tonawanda draws water from the Niagara River and provides water to northern area of Erie County and to some customers of Monroe County Water Authority (MCWA) through an interconnection at the border to Genesee County.
+The Van de Water Treatment Plant in the Town of Tonawanda draws water from the Niagara River and provides water to the northern area of Erie County and to some customers of Monroe County Water Authority (MCWA) through an interconnection at the border to Genesee County.
 The MCWA operates in Genesee County.
 We do not directly serve any customers within Monroe County.
-These two plants serve more than 500,000 people in Western New York.
+These two plants serve more than 550,000 people through 174,198 service connections in Western New York.
 The water is treated by conventional treatment and filtration and chlorine disinfection.
-During 2022, our system did not experience any restriction of our water source.
+The ECWA is one of the many systems in NYS that adds a low level of fluoride to drinking water to provide consumer dental health protection.
+During 2023, our system did not experience any restriction of our water source.